openedx/frontend-base/docs/how_tos/migrate-frontend-app.md

 ## 30. Changes to i81n

+configureI18n no longer takes `config` or `loggingService` as options

+The `getLoggingService` export from _i18n_ has also been removed.
+No one should be using that.

 `getLanguageList` has been removed.
 Modules that need a list of countries should install `@cospired/i18n-iso-languages` as a dependency.

 `getSupportedLanguageList` now returns an array of objects containing the `name` and `code` of all the languages that have translations bundled with the app, rather than a hard-coded list.